 *It is essential that our volunteers fulfill their weekend commitment.
 With the exception of unforeseen emergencies, if you do not fulfill your 2017 volunteer commitment, we won’t be able to accommodate you in the future.

 IMPORTANT!
 ALL VOLUNTEERS MUST ATTEND THE VOLUNTEER MEETING ON FRIDAY NIGHT AT THE DANCE STAGE!

-Before & After: 12 hrs/15+ years – Fast paced, physically demanding, set up and take down banners, poles & displays, deliver and collect tables & chairs, assist as needed with signs.
+Before & After (this means BEFORE AND AFTER THE FESTIVAL – NOT ONE OR THE OTHER): 12 hrs/15+ years – Fast paced, physically demanding, set up and take down banners, poles & displays, deliver and collect tables & chairs, assist as needed with signs.
 Any other work as requested; work closely with Site Crew.

 Box Office, (Ticket Sales): 10 hrs/18+ years – Sell & process ticket sales in Box Office.

 Requirements: alert, reliable, honest, cordial (first contact with audience).
 Coordinator reserves the right of approval on all volunteers.

 Clearwater Store: 10 hours/18+years (16+ with committee coordinators approval) – MUST BE ABLE TO WORK BOTH FESTIVAL DAYS TILL 9PM.
 Volunteers will set up and over see both Clearwater and Performer Merchandise tables.
 Volunteers will assist customers and ring up purchases.
 They will also assist with the check in/out of performer merchandise.
 We do have a very limited volunteer shift on Friday night to help with setup.
 You can either be a runner or a CSV(ringer), Retail experience and knowledge of Clearwater is helpful.
 CSV (ringers) will be selected pre festival.
 If you are interested, please make a note on your application.